 As I made my way down the hill, I figured out why the deer were there.
 Despite the close proximity to the trail, and human avtivity, the hillside gave the deer a bonafide shelter.
 The only place you could see them from was the distant point thirteen hundred yards away, if you got any closer, the curvature of the slope, the trees and thickets blocked them from view.
 Any effort to get closer would result in quite a racket as one crunched through the thorn infested dry brush.

 When we got to the bottom, I looked back up.
 The broad hillside that from a distance looked like an open pasture, was almost completely blocked by trees.
-There was but a single small patch of the top of the open area that could be seen from our closest position.
+There was but a single small patch of the open area that could be seen from our closest position.
 We looked around, and glassed many other drainages, but by the time the sun was near set, we had run out of options.
 Regrouped with my cousin, the three of us decided it was time to start heading down.
 Maybe we’d get lucky and spot something on the way.

 The three of us fit snuggly acrossed the bench seat of the UTV, but a complete die hard, refuses to shut down his deer eyes.
 Just before we started rolling down the trail, my cousin stomped the brake, and dug for his binoculars.
 He looked back up that very steep hill, to that one little visible patch, and pronounced those joyous words; “That’s a buck!!”.